mattsellars/HashRipper/README.md

 - Uses swarm scan approach to find miners on network
 - Quick overview of miners
 - Setup miner profiles to quickly swap/try mining pools
-- Shows firmware releases for the devices you have
+- Shows firmware releases for the devices you have, downloaded firmware management, and firmware deployments.
 - Simple onboarding for new miner devices by using your saved profiles

 ## Future Features
-- Firmware download and rollouts/rollbacks
 - ASIC health monitoring for multi-asic devices
 - Profile export to share pool configs